readingcapital/readingcapital.github.io/volume-1/index.md

 against a particular other commodity.
 This expression of value is *exchange value*.

-A commodity is value because it human labour is needed to produce it which then is used as lever to gain access other products of labour.
+A commodity is value because human labour is needed to produce it which then is used as lever to gain access other products of labour.

 #### The Dual Character of the Labour Embodied in Commodities ####